 Plan your shopping trip

-Take the time to shop your kids’ closest.
-It is helpful to make a list of exactly what you need to buy for each child.
-Our free clothes shopping list is the perfect way to make sure you don’t forget anything you need!
+When making your list, don’t forget to check out your child’s closet.
+Make a list of exactly what you need to buy for each child.
+Our clothes shopping list is the perfect way to make sure you don’t forget anything you need!

 Start your Back to School Routine early

 Around 7 – 10 days before school starts, you will want to get your kids into this schedule.
-That means school bedtimes and even waking.
-Have your kids get up, eat breakfast at their school times and actually be ready to go out the door by the time they would normally leave.
+That means following school bed and waking times.
+Have your kids get up, eat breakfast at their school times and be ready to go out the door by the time they would usually leave.

 The way we do this is we ease back into that bedtime.
-For example, if school bedtime is 8:30 and they are up until 9 or 9:30 in the summer, we start to back down bedtime by 10 – 15 minutes each night so that they get use to going to bed a bit earlier.
+For example, if school bedtime is 8:30 and they are up until 9 or 9:30 in the summer, we start to back down bedtime by 10 – 15 minutes each night so that they get used to going to bed a bit earlier.
+Make sure they do their full bedtime routine, including setting out clothes or getting backpacks ready, in addition to regular bedtime rituals.

 Create a family calendar that is visible

-Read More: How to Get Organized for Back to School
+Read More: Tools to Calm the Back to School Craziness

 Get papers ready